GuatemalaPortal/guatemalaportal.github.io/docs/ingresodatos.md

 layout: default
 title: Ingreso de Datos
 nav_order: 3
+has_children: true
+permalink: /docs/ingresodatos
 ---

 # Ingreso de datos en el Portal de Biodiversidad

+To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.
+{: .fs-6 .fw-300 }

 {: .no_toc }